jcelerier/jcelerier.name/_posts/2021-07-19-Reflection.md

 /noise/beta ,i 17
 ```

-Maybe you'd also like to serialize your algorithm's inputs, in order to have a preset system.
+Maybe you'd also like to serialize your algorithm's inputs, in order to have a preset system, or just to exchange with another runtime system expecting a serialized version of your data.
 In JSON ?
 YAML ?
 Binary ?
 Network-byte-order binary ?
+GLSL `std140` ?
 So many possibilities !

 ### Hell on earth

-For *every* protocol, host environment, plug-in system, etc etc. that you want to provide your algorithm to, you will have to write some amount of binding code.
+For *every* protocol, host environment, plug-in system, etc etc. that you want to provide your algorithm to, you will have to write some amount of binding code, also often called *glue code*.

 How does that binding code may look, you ask ?